 To be able to correct for systematic measurement errors in a well the errors in the well must be correlated.
-The standard deviation of the measurement errors are specified in the Cohiba well points files.
-See Table 6.1.
+The standard deviation of the measurement errors are specified in the Cohiba well points files (Table 6.1).
 The correlation between the measurement errors are specified using <variogram> under <well-points>.
-The correlation between measurement errors is assumed to be zero between well points not belonging to the same well.
+The correlation between measurement errors is assumed to be zero between well points belonging to different wells.

-Note that it is possible to specify a measurement error on the well paths using <variogram> under <well-log>.
-The well point variogram "wins" over the variogram for well paths for the computation of correlations between well points from free surfaces and other points from zone logs.
+It is also possible to specify a vertical measurement error on the well paths using <z-stddev-log-name>.
+The correlation along the well path is specified by <variogram> under <well-log>.

+Note that the well point variogram is used for calculating the correlations between well points from free surfaces and well points extracted from zone logs.

-1. The travel time uncertainty in areas outside the flat spot should be set to a high value, say 50 msec.
+^{1.} The travel time uncertainty in areas outside the flat spot should be set to a high value, say 50 msec.